flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/process.md

 a term used to describe the effects of VR self-avatars on its users ([Avatar Embodiment.
 A Standardized Questionnaire](https://www.researchgate.net/publication/349168590_Avatar_Embodiment_A_Standardized_Questionnaire)).

-Regarding the injury depiction we chose to maintain what we had already made.
-According to feedback towards the visual level of detail we have found a balanced point in between a tolerable and a visually impressive experience.
+Regarding the injury depiction, we chose to maintain what we had already made.
+According to feedback towards the visual level of detail, we have found a balanced point in between a tolerable and a visually impressive experience.

 {{</section>}}